ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ProjectStructure.md

 ## Beginning a new software project

-Before we do anything to our project we should talk about:
+Before we do anything to our project we should talk about organization.

 ### Organization
 Organization is key to a good project.